marcellogalhardo/marcellogalhardo.dev/content/posts/2021/03/30/using-compose-beta-on-as-4-1.md

 # Update 2021.04.01

-Updated the code snippet to improve how to include a Kotlin Compiler Plugins with tips provided by [Jake Wharton](https://twitter.com/JakeWharton).
+Simplified the code snippet on how to add a Kotlin Compiler Plugins with tips provided by [Jake Wharton](https://twitter.com/JakeWharton).
 For a matter of history, here is the previous solution:

 ```groovy
 configurations {